MicrosoftLearning/mslearn-postgresql/Instructions/Labs/17-build-ai-agent-foundry-azure-database-postgresql.md

    echo "Deployment initiated.
 Waiting for completion..." sleep 30
    ```

+   > **Note:** The deployment may respond with status code **202** — this is normal and means the deployment was accepted and is building remotely.
+You may also see a Cloud Shell credential warning; if so, close and reopen Cloud Shell, re-set your variables, and retry the deploy command.

 1. **Restart the Function App to ensure all changes take effect**:
    ```bash